Singer Robin Gibb, Bee Gees co-founder, dies at 62

 Rather than build on the early successes, the Bee Gees almost threw away the promising career they had worked so hard to achieve.

-The Bee Gees’ contributions would prove the pinnacle of their fame - “Stayin’ Alive,” “How Deep Is Your Love,” “Night Fever” and “More Than a Woman” are all among their most recognizable songs, featuring the band’s distinctive high vocals and harmonies, disco beats and slower romantic ballads.
+The Bee Gees’ contributions would prove the pinnacle of their fame -- “Stayin’ Alive”, “How Deep Is Your Love”, “Night Fever” and “More Than a Woman” are all among their most recognisable songs, featuring the band’s distinctive high vocals and harmonies, disco beats and slower romantic ballads.

+The combination of the movie, starring John Travolta as the white-suited dancefloor king Tony Manero, and the Bee Gees’ accompanying hits, helped launch the disco phenomenon the world over.

 The Bee Gees achieved superstardom with album sales estimated today at up to 200 million, putting them in the same league as the likes of the Rolling Stones and Pink Floyd.